rhymu8354/Pantry/README.md

 Multiple values may have the same key, with the caveat that the values stored under a given key may not be returned in the same order in which they were stored.

+## Formatting

+This crate uses a custom configuration for `rustfmt` which relies on unstable features.
+Attempting `cargo fmt` on the stable toolchain may fail.
+Use `cargo +nightly fmt` to format the code.